Alongside Loch Lomond

 South Loch Lomond

 You can’t walk alongside the entire southern shoreline; however, there are some excellent spots to get access.
-At the RSPB reserve, a new pathway will go all the way to the beautiful Aber Shore Our guide to getting to Aber Shore describes a diversion because of a damaged bridge.
-It is essential not to try and drive down to the shore as there is no parking.
+A new pathway will go to the beautiful Aber Shore at the RSPB reserve.
+Our guide to getting to Aber Shore describes a diversion because of a damaged bridge.
+It is essential not to try to drive down to the shore as there is no parking.
 Use our guide for instructions.

 Motorboat Trips

-A mention for Portnellan Farm, a working farm on the southern shores, their diversification includes a tremendous speed boat experience.
+A mention for Portnellan Farm, a working farm on the southern shores that also offers a tremendous speed boat experience.
 We used this to see all of Loch Lomond’s islands, even landing on some, also a great way to experience the pretty southern shoreline.

 Balloch

-Sweeney Cruise Co. run many daily cruise and water bus services from Balloch.
+Loch Lomond Leisure and Sweeny Cruise Co. run cruise and water bus services from two locations in Balloch.
 These connect with other villages or provide a circular cruise close to the islands and shoreline.

 At Loch Lomond Shores, you can park and enjoy the leisure and retail options.
 Best of all, you can walk along the lochside, up to the Maid of the Loch paddle steamer, which is currently out of the water, berthed on her slipway for restoration.